Human79/macOS-HP-Probook-430-G3-Resources/README.md

  ## This project is still in maintenance, feel free to create an issue incase you face any difficulty!

-- Bootloader version: Opencore 0.8.3 Developer Version
+- Bootloader version: Opencore 0.9.3
-- macOS version: macOS Ventura Public Beta
+- macOS version: macOS Sonoma Developer Beta 1
-- Windows version: Windows 11
 ![Oops!There was supposed to be an image here](https://i.imgur.com/rpNvDF9.png) )
 ![Oops!There was supposed to be an image here](https://i.imgur.com/EAKVfPD.png)